Establishing Digital Trust: Don't Sacrifice Security for Convenience

-A managed service is when a company outsources the on-going management of some function to a managed services firm.
+A managed service is when a company outsources the on-going management of some function to a managed services provider (MSP).
 It differs from outsourcing, consulting and SaaS in that it uses a subscription model in which the end user company pays an upfront cost as well as an ongoing subscription fee in exchange for regular maintenance and management.
 Managed services can address any business function, such as HR, payroll and supply chain functions.

 Security concerns with managed services

 One of the chief issues companies cite with managed services is security and the potential for data leaks.
 CIOs and IT managers can mitigate that risk by auditing an MSP’s security practices and protocols, just as you would when outsourcing any critical function.
 IT should establish a “protection methodology” that outlines what security measures are necessary at each level, including the perimeter, data storage, UIs and APIs.

 In particular, IT leaders should evaluate how MSPs manage: